 - MechWarrior4: Vengeance has Steiner murdering the family of the Kentares Duke except for one nephew they install as a puppet ruler.
 Three more survive due to either being away or fleeing; one dies, one more can die during the game, the last one is the protagonist.

 - The Human Noble origin in Dragon Age: Origins concerns the massacre of the Cousland family (teyrns/dukes of the largest province of Ferelden) by a treacherous vassal who usurps their titles and lands.
-Only the heir apparent, who is away fighting Darkspawn at the time, and his younger sibling (the Player Character), who is saved by the Grey Wardens, survive — but should the player pick another origin, the Cousland family is strongly implied to have been completely wiped out (Fergus is lost on patrol, and the Warden never escapes the castle), although subsequent games make it clear that Fergus is the Sole Survivor in this case.
+Only the heir apparent, who is away fighting Darkspawn at the time, and his younger sibling (the Player Character), who is saved by the Grey Wardens, survive — but should the player pick another origin, Fergus (the aforementioned heir) remains as the Sole Survivor.

 - When Gornar, capital of the Gorn Hegemony, fell to the Klingons in the backstory of Star Trek Online, the hardliners on the Klingon High Council wanted to have the Gorn royal family executed as per Klingon S.O.P.
 However, Chancellor J'mpok decided to test King Slathis' character and fought him in an honor duel, and Slathis fought well enough to badly wound J'mpok and greatly impress him.
 He chose to spare their lives and grant the Gorn self-rule as a vassal state of the Klingon Empire.

 - At the beginning of Oblivion, the Mythic Dawn Apocalypse Cult/Religion of Evil carries out coordinated assassinations of Emperor Uriel Septim VII and his three legitimate sons to clear the way for their Daedric master's invasion.
 However, The Emperor's last bastard son is saved just in the nick of time by the Player Character to lead Cyrodiil's defenders.